IMS and RFIC Technical Sessions

 -

-Algorithms and processing pipelines based on Artificial-Intelligence (AI) and Machine-Learning (ML) techniques are on a solid trajectory to become an integral part of the next generation of wireless systems.
-While the exploration of AI/ML to RF applications started decades ago, their development has accelerated recently with the increasing availability of advanced AI knowledge, high-capacity compute infrastructure, and wireless testbeds for generation and training data sets.
-Nevertheless, the development of AI-enhanced wireless systems remains a challenging multi-disciplinary task, where EM, RF, IC design, signal processing, and ML expertise are all equally important.
-Emerging 6G wireless communications systems and mm-wave radar applications call for accelerated developments in this area.
-In particular, power consumption and latency requirements may require the implementation of optimized feature extraction methods in mixed-signal ICs closer to the antennas.
-The goal of this workshop is to bring together a set of active researchers to share their vision and expertise on these topics in order to bring a cross-disciplinary awareness and understanding among RFIC, AI, and systems communities.
-The speakers span academic and industrial research institutions from across the globe and the presentations will cover both wireless communications and radar.
+Integrated communication and sensing capabilities are on a strong trajectory to become an integral part of the next generation of wireless systems.
+While the exploration of these techniques started decades ago, their development has accelerated with the increasing availability of highly integrated Si-based transceivers, baseband compute capabilities, and wireless testbeds for experimentation, and more recently AI.
+Nevertheless, the development of wireless systems with efficient joint communication and sensing capabilities remains a challenging multi-disciplinary task where EM, circuit design, signal processing, and ML techniques are relevant.
+The goal of this workshop is to bring together a set of active researchers on these topics to share their vision and expertise and enhance the cross-disciplinary awareness and understanding between the RFIC and systems communities.
+The speakers span academic and industrial research institutions from across the globe and the presentations will cover circuit, algorithm, and application aspects.

 -